wamunyima3/lenco_flutter/README.md

 ## Error Handling

-The package includes a comprehensive exception hierarchy:
+The package includes a comprehensive exception hierarchy (see also `docs/error_handling.md`):

 ```dart
 try {